An HR Glossary for HR Terms

-While voluntary time off policies can help reduce unproductive hours in warehouses and call centers, they can also perpetuate a mismatch between staffing and workload.
-In addition, employees may feel conflicted when making the decision to take VTO or to stay and earn the money they need, especially if management has VTO quotas to fill.
-This can lead to the perception among employees that saving money for the employer is more important than the efforts they make to be available for a shift (such as commuting to work and arranging childcare).
+While voluntary time-off policies can help reduce unproductive hours in warehouses and call centers, they can perpetuate a mismatch between staffing and workload.
+Additionally, voluntary time-off policies can lead to the perception that saving money is more important to the employer than its employees’ livelihood.

 What Is Volunteer Time Off?

-Volunteer time off is a form of paid leave where employees receive their regular compensation for hours spent in service to an approved charitable or community organization.
-Volunteer time off policies can help attract employees to an organization by giving them latitude to make a difference outside the organization.
-They also provide employers with a way to support non-profits or communities with more than just a monetary donation.
+Volunteer time off is a form of paid leave where employees receive their regular compensation for hours spent volunteering for an approved charity or community organization.
+This form of VTO reinforces an organization’s value in corporate social responsibility.
+It may be one of several programs used to make an impact or help attract employees who want to make a difference in their local communities.
+VTO also provides employers with a way to support non-profits or communities with more than just monetary donations.

-- Is your organization in a position to volunteer in political causes?
+- Is your organization in a position to volunteer for political causes?

-- Are there organizations that run counter to your organization’s mission and values?
+- Are there organizations that run counter to your company’s mission and values?

 - Who will approve VTO requests?

-- What verification will you require from employees?
+- What verification will you require from your employees?